Spin-Charge induced spontaneous scalarization of Kerr-Newman black holes: Introduction

 \section{Introduction}

-In general relativity (GR), no-hair theorem has been always a hot topic.
-This theorem means that a GR black hole can be described by three observables of mass $M$, electric charge $Q$, and rotation parameter $a=J/M$ \cite{Carter:1971zc,Ruffini:1971bza}.
-In this direction, it turns out that any hairy black hole solutions could not be obtained in asymptotically flat spacetime due to the divergent scalar on the horizon and instability of the scalar \cite{Bekenstein:1974sf,Bekenstein:1975ts,Bronnikov:1978mx}.
+In general relativity (GR), the ``no-hair theorem" has been always a hot topic.
+This theorem allows that a GR black hole can be described by three observables of mass $M$, electric charge $Q$, and rotation parameter $a=J/M$~\cite{Carter:1971zc,Ruffini:1971bza}.
+The no-hair theorem rules out black holes coupled to a scalar field in asymptotically flat spacetimes due to the divergent scalar on the horizon and instability of the scalar~\cite{Bekenstein:1974sf,Bekenstein:1975ts,Bronnikov:1978mx}.
 However, one may circumvent no-hair theorems by violating some of their assumptions.
-We remind the reader that T. Damour \cite{Damour:1993hw} has firstly found a new mechanism of spontaneous scalarization to obtain a scalarized black hole in the scalar-tensor theory with nonminimal scalar coupling.
-Recently, in two scalar-tensor theories which include the nonminimal coupling of a scalar to either Gauss-Bonnet (GB) term~\cite{Doneva:2017bvd,Silva:2017uqg,Antoniou:2017acq} or Maxwell term~\cite{Herdeiro:2018wub}, the scalar field has triggered destabilization of static (scalar-free) black holes and induced scalarized (charged) black holes.
-In those cases, the tachyonic instability represents onset of spontaneous scalarization of GR black holes.
+We remind the reader that Damour and Esposito-Farese \cite{Damour:1993hw} has first found a new mechanism of spontaneous scalarization to obtain a scalarized black hole in the scalar-tensor theory with nonminimal scalar coupling.
+Recently, in two scalar-tensor theories which include the nonminimal coupling of a scalar to either the Gauss-Bonnet (GB) term~\cite{Doneva:2017bvd,Silva:2017uqg,Antoniou:2017acq} or Maxwell term~\cite{Herdeiro:2018wub}, the scalar field has triggered destabilization of static (scalar-free) black holes and induced scalarized (charged) black holes.
+In those cases, the tachyonic instability leads to occurrence of spontaneous scalarization phenomenon for the black holes in GR.